MicrosoftDocs/win32/desktop-src/gdi/bitmap-storage.md

 ---
-Description: Bitmaps should be saved in a file that uses the established bitmap file format and assigned a name with the three-character .bmp extension. ms.assetid: 44f19d14-4e0e-4512-8c86-6bd34ca4e87b
+description: Bitmaps should be saved in a file that uses the established bitmap file format and assigned a name with the three-character .bmp extension. ms.assetid: 44f19d14-4e0e-4512-8c86-6bd34ca4e87b
 title: Bitmap Storage
 ms.topic: article